-You always start stitching in the centre of your fabric and you can find the centre by folding your fabric/aida in half length ways and width ways.
+You always start stitching in the centre of your fabric (aida/evenweave/linen etc).
+You can find the centre by folding your fabric in half lengthways and width ways.
 Where they meet is your centre square and you can find the centre of your pattern by following the arrows.

-For your first stitch come up the top left hole of the square you are starting on and leave and hold about an inch of thread out at the back.
+For your first stitch come up the top left hole of the square you are starting on but leave and hold about an inch of thread out at the back.
 Then go diagonally across into the bottom right hole.
 Next, come back up the top right hole and back down into the bottom left.
 (For more details and video on how to do a cross stitch pop over to this post).

 As you are stitching make sure your stitches are going over the inch of thread at the back to secure it.
 Repeat this until you come to the end of the thread or colour you are using.
 To see how to secure your thread when you come to the end visit this post.

 And that’s how you start cross stitching!
 For more cross stitch help why not sign up to receive your free cross stitch guide for beginners as well as other cross stitch goodies!
 You will also receive regular cross stitch tutorials and patterns.